Tampereen-Urheilusukeltajat/Blenderi-Backend/README.md

 # Tayttopaikka server

-Node.js server application which serves the Tayttopaikka UI.
+Node.js server application which serves the Täyttopaikka UI.

 ## Tech

 This project uses Node.js and Fastify.
-MariaDB is used as the database and Redis handles the user auth tokens.
+MariaDB is used as the database and Redis stores refresh tokens.
 For email related things, Sendgrid is used.

 ## Local development with Linux (Ubuntu based distros)